 In very broad terms, areas with RSI investment reported a decrease in numbers of rough sleepers – down by 23%.
 But those non-RSI funded areas reported a significant increase.
 In the North East, the count has increased by around 29%.

 This may be due to more accurate counting in some areas but it is hard to know for sure.
 However, the targeting of funding on local authorities with the highest numbers of reported rough sleepers does not enable those areas with low, but rising numbers to intervene now before it gets too late.

-- We also call for all North East local authorities to commit to carrying out an actual count, at the minimum of once per year.
-We commit Tyne to assisting this to happen where support is needed.
+We also call for all North East local authorities to commit to carrying out an actual count, at the minimum of once per year.
+We commit Tyne to assist this to happen where support is needed.

 Nationally, if we are to achieve the target of ending rough sleeping, much more needs to be done to address the root causes of homelessness, and government must recognise that several areas of public policy must be addressed in the comprehensive spending review.

 Locally, we hope all North East local authorities and partners will form a regional alliance against rough sleeping including charities, housing providers, and other public bodies in our health service and in the field of criminal justice and addictions.